Tanimodori/viteburner/docs/guide/quick-start.md

 In bitburner, select "Options > Remote API", enter the port of viteburner displays (default: `12525`) and click "Connect".

-## Install viteburner to your existing project
+## Migrate your existing project to viteburner

 1. Install devDependencies